 Precisely how would Plefsi Eleftherias describe its political identity?
 Some critics say that you do not belong to the Left.

 Certainly, we do not belong to the “Left” of Tsipras and of those who betrayed the people and our country, nor do we belong to the “Left” of those who are interested in a partisan force and in being appointed to an office.
 We are a force that aims to overturn the establishment, and we are appealing to all democratically active citizens, without the walls of old-party divisions.
 We look neither to the Left nor the Right, but rather forward.

 How can the rise of the extreme-right in Europe be confronted politically?
 You are in touch with foreign leaders, such as Jean-Luc Melenchon.
 Would you be interested in fashioning a broad, progressive front?

 Traditional totalitarianism and fascistic neo-liberalism are extreme-right and fascist.
 So, too, is the fascistic neo-liberalism that we experience in our country.
-Yes, we are in touch with leaders, movements, and other figures from all over the world.
+Yes, we are in touch with leaders, movements, and other divs from all over the world.
 We have already undertaken initiatives for joint actions which transcend the borders of our countries.
 Our focus is the common interests of our peoples and citizens, and the values of democracy, justice, social prosperity, and the social state under the rule of law.
 We shall continue.

 What is at stake in the forthcoming national elections?
 Left-Right?